jianyunli/gisdk_tools/README.md

     * Mode Split
       * Mode Choice
         Uses the NestedLogitEngine in TC (similar approach to DC)

+# Installation into your model

+1. Add to model repository as a submodule
+2. Add the rsc files to the compile.lst file as needed

+After that, your project code can call the macros/methods.

 # gplyr
 Creating a structure in GISDK similar to data frames in R, with methods